GoodDay360/RecomBox/README.md

 - ☁️ **Google Drive Back Up** to sync your favorites and watch history across all your devices.
 - ⬇️ **Download** for offline watching.
 - 🔍 **Advanced search** for quick content discovery.
-- 🧩 **Plugins**: add and update external torren provider without update entire app.
+- 🧩 **Plugins**: add and update external torrent provider without update entire app.

 <!--